maharnab/basket_raw_decode/full_basket_timestamps/README.md

 This module provides utilities for extracting and integrating timestamp data from basket event files.

 ## Contents
 - `src/integralEvents.cpp`: C++ code for integrating event data, with a focus on timestamp handling.
+As of August 2025, event numbers are global per event (not per channel), and the program supports an optional `--max-events N` argument to limit the number of events processed.
 - `Makefile`: Build instructions for compiling the code in this module.

 ## Usage